Restoration of Min Saw Mon: Invasion

 In 1429, Saw Mon aided by troops "largely made up of Afghan adventurers" invaded Arakan.
 The first attempt at the invasion failed because Saw Mon got into an argument with Gen. Wali Khan of Bengal, and was imprisoned by the general.
 Saw Mon escaped, and the sultan agreed to another attempt.
 The second invasion went well.
 Saw Mon was proclaimed king at Launggyet on 18 April 1429 (Thursday, 1st waning of Kason 791 ME).

 Aftermath

-Saw Mon later founded a new royal capital, Mrauk U. His kingdom would become known as the Mrauk U Kingdom.
-He died in 1433, and was succeeded by his younger brother Min Khayi.
+Saw Mon finally regained control of the Arakanese throne in 1430 with military assistance from Bengali commanders Wali Khan and Sindhi Khan.
+He later founded a new royal capital, Mrauk U. His kingdom would become known as the Mrauk U Kingdom.
+Arakan became a vassal state of the Bengal Sultanate and recognized Bengali sovereignty over some territory of northern Arakan.
+In recognition of his kingdom's vassal status, the kings of Arakan received Islamic titles, despite being Buddhists, and legalized the use of Islamic gold dinar coins from Bengal within the kingdom.
+The kings compared themselves to Sultans and employed Muslims in prestigious positions within the royal administration.
+Saw Mon, now styled as Suleiman Shah died in 1433, and was succeeded by his younger brother Min Khayi.

 The subordinate relationship with Bengal did not last long.
 Sultan Jalaluddin Muhammad Shah died in 1433, and was succeeded by a string of weak sultans.
 In 1437, Khayi took over the throne of Sandoway (Thandwe), unifying the Arakan coast, probably for the first time in history.
 He also married Saw Yin Mi, the queen of Sandoway.
 Then, Khayi occupied Ramu, the southernmost territory of his erstwhile overlord Bengal.
 The Arakanese chronicles say that Khayi successfully seized Chittagong in 1450.
 However, the first confirmed successful occupation of Chittagong came only nine years later in 1459 when King Ba Saw Phyu seized the port from Sultan Rukunuddin Barbak Shah.